gw-pem/bruco/README.md

 2016-10-28 - reverted to non packaged structure for simplicity 2016-11-11 - using direct frame file access to read data, instead of LAL cache (a couple
              of minutes faster)
+2017-01-04 - using resample function if sampling frequency ratio is not integer